 - medical records

 - employment records

-All parties that fill out the joint pre-trial conference statement sign each page of the statement to note that he or she agrees with and understands everything in the statement.
+You must sign each page of the statement to note that you agree with and understand everything in the statement.

-Any information excluded from the Pretrial Conference Statement has a strong possibility of being excluded from the trial.9 The party that wants to show the evidence must have a good reason why it could not have been obtained earlier so that it can be listed as an exhibit in the trial.10
+Any information excluded from the Pretrial Conference Statement has a strong possibility of being excluded from the trial.9 You have to have a good reason why it could not have been obtained earlier so that it can be listed as an exhibit in the trial.10

 Example: John fills out the Pretrial Conference Statement with the insurance company’s attorney at the Mandatory Settlement Conference.
 At the trial, John realizes he forgot to list a witness he wants to have testify about how his injury happened, and he wants to include a medical report from his private doctor that discussed his injury.

 Because John did not initially list these items, they may be excluded from the trial, and it can hurt John’s case.